obfuscatedgenerated/Typethon/README.md

 Typethon is an extremely lightweight and simple module for strongly typed Python.

 Typethon has **zero dependencies**, nada, zilch!
-Typethon *doesn't even use imports from the standard library!*
+Typethon *doesn't even use imports from the standard library!* (except for argument parsing in the CLIs, but they are completely optional and only provide linting / building functionality)

 (There are dependencies for development and building, but they are not acquired on installing Typethon.)